How does it feel like to have dreams?

 A few months later, I applied for PhD programs at many prestigious universities abroad, including ETH Zurich, University of Zurich, and University of Vienna.
 Finally, I received the news I got an LoA (Letter of Acceptance) from all three universities for my PhD studies.

 My time at ITS taught me that dreams are not limited by one’s background or circumstances.
 They are shaped by luck, determination, hard work, and the willingness to seize every opportunity.
 Higher education was the catalyst that transformed my life, opening doors I never knew existed and allowing me to achieve goals that once seemed impossible.
+Education was the key that unlocked this potential, and my experiences at ITS were the foundation upon which I built my dreams.

 The support and mentorship I received from ITS and peers were invaluable.
 They encouraged me to push the boundaries of my potential and provided the best environment where I could thrive academically and personally.